luminus-framework/luminus-template/README.md

 ```

 The memory and CPU usage can be inspected by running either `jconsole` or `jvisualvm` and attaching them to a running Luminus server.

+## Async Ring Handlers

+Using async ring handlers is possible but adds another layer of
+complexity.
+If things go wrong you'll see a blank screen, possibly
+without any error message.

+The server (undertow, jetty, servlet) and every middleware in the chain has to
+support async request handling.

+To enable: add `:async? true` to your config maps.

+Tested combinations:

+* default
+* +war
+* +servlet +war (this implies jetty9): http://localhost:3000/your-ns instead of just /
+* +jetty +war: http://localhost:3000/your-ns instead of just /
+* +jetty: works
+* +http-kit: the template works, but http-kit does not support async handlers
+* +aleph: the template works, but aleph does not seem to support async handlers

 ## Other Templates